top of page

 Standard is 21".
 For tight small bathrooms, 18–20" deep vanities give back valuable floor space without sacrificing usable counter area.
 Avoid going below 18" > under-counter storage gets impractical.

-Ready to plan your small bathroom?
+Renovating your small bathroom?

 bottom of page